5 Ways to Relieve PCOS Period Pain

 When starved of oxygen, the womb releases chemicals that trigger pain.
 Your body then begins releasing more chemicals, called prostaglandins, that increase period pain by causing the womb muscles to contract even more.

-5 ways to ease period pain discomfort
+5 ways to relieve PCOS period pain and discomfort

 1. Take pain relief medication

-Let’s get straight to it – the most efficient and reliable way of treating period pain with with painkillers.
+Let’s get straight to it – the most efficient and reliable way of treating period pain is with painkillers.
 The NHS recommends ibuprofen and aspirin for managing period cramps (unless you have asthma, or stomach, kidney, or liver problems, in which case avoid).
 Paracetamol could provide pain relief, too.

 If you cannot manage your period pain with over-the-counter medication, speak to your GP.
 They may prescribe stronger pain relief, like codeine or naproxen.

 In a 2019 study by FitrWoman and Strava, 78% of 14,184 women surveyed said that exercise reduces the symptoms related to their menstrual cycle, including period pain.
 The study also found that moderate intensity exercise appeared to be the most effective at reducing symptoms.